hanslub42/rlwrap/README.md

-rlwrap v 0.47 Aug 2025
+rlwrap v 0.48 Nov 2025

 ## WHAT IT IS:

-`rlwrap` is a 'readline wrapper', a small utility that uses the [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library to allow the editing of keyboard input for any command.
+`rlwrap` is a wrapper that uses the [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library to allow the comfortable editing and recalling of keyboard input for other commands.

-I couldn't find anything like it when I needed it, so I wrote this one back in 1999.
-By now, there are (and, in hindsight, even then there were) a number of good readline wrappers around, like `rlfe`, distributed as part of the GNU readline library, and the amazing `socat`.

-You should consider using `rlwrap` especially when you need user-defined completion (by way of completion word lists) and persistent history, or if you want to program 'special effects' using the filter mechanism.
+There are many other such readline wrappers around, like rlfe and socat, but `rlwrap` can be especially useful for those who need user-defined completion (by way of completion word lists) or a persistent history, and people who want to program 'special effects' using the filter mechanism.

-As it is often used with older or even obsolete software, `rlwrap` strives to compile and run on a fairly wide range of not necessarily recent Unix-like systems (FreeBSD, OSX, HP-UX, AIX, Solaris, QNX, cygwin, linux and probably quite a few more).
+As it is often used with older software on obsolete systems, `rlwrap` strives to compile and run on a fairly wide range of not necessarily recent Unix-like systems (FreeBSD, OSX, HP-UX, AIX, Solaris, QNX, cygwin, linux and probably quite a few more).
 This would not have